WeGo-SWE-Fall-2021/team22-supply-backend/README.md

 ├── fleetmanager.py                 # FleetManager class object
 ├── server.py                       # The main Python endpoints server for supply cloud ├── requirements.txt                # Python Dependencies to run `server.py`
-└── README.md                       # Documentation about this repo
+├── bitbucket-pipelines.yml         # This is our bitbucket pipeline which does continous integrations test └── README.md                       # Documentation about this repo
 ```